inspector44/eclipse-contract-deployer/README.md

 ### Prerequisites

+- Make sure you have at least 0.3 eth sepolia faucet before doing the steps below.
 - Ensure Docker is installed on your system.
 - Familiarity with Docker, Ethereum, Solana, and smart contract concepts is recommended.